-Documents relating to pupils on the Inclusion List will be stored in pupil files in the Learning Support Department in filing in locked filing cabinets and on Edukey.
+Documents relating to pupils on the Inclusion List will be stored on Edukey.
 Where appropriate, SEND records will be passed onto a child's next school when he or she leaves the School.
 Pupils' individual SEND records will be kept on file until the child is eighteen, or passed on to their receiving school.